 All my queens survived last winter’s record cold and the long, cold spring that followed.
 Their bees produced my largest honey harvest ever.
 All hives were requeened and none combined as they were all strong enough to over-winter.
 I’m pretty satisfied with these queens.

 Queens are supplied in a JZBZ cage that’s secured in a brown paper bag.
 I include a small strip of absorbent fabric soaked with syrup to keep the bees and queen nourished in transit.
-Queens are marked bright orange for high visibility on the frame.
+Queens are marked bright fluorescent yellow for high visibility on the frame.
 There will be a few dozen attendant bees in the bag, not in the cage.
 When you’re ready to install the queen, remove the cage and shake the attendant bees out.
 Install the queen cage using your preferred method, or use the cage hanger I provide.

 Queens: $60 each